 - Your personal and passport details – The application will ask questions about you (the traveler) and your passport, so it is a good idea to keep your passport nearby when filling out the form.
 This includes your full name, date of birth, nationality, passport number, passport expiration date, and so on.

 - A digital photograph – You will need to submit a clear and colorized photo of yourself.
 Please make sure that the photo is recent and was taken within the last six months.

 - Travel itinerary – You may be required to submit your travel plans, such as booked excursions and activities, accommodations, and air tickets.

 - An onward ticket – Immigration officers may ask to see proof of onward travel, either in the form of a ticket back home or to your next destination, when you arrive at a Kenyan border checkpoint.
 This is to ensure that the traveler does not overstay their time in the country.

 - A valid form of payment – Finally, you will need a debit card or credit card in order to pay for your Kenyan visa fee.

-Kenya Visa Application from Canada
+Kenya Visa Application from France